alexanderaleskin/telegram_django_bot/README.rst

-``TelegaViewSet`` is designed to interact with descendants of the ``TelegaModelForm`` class and allows you to use generate forms with both simple fields ``CharField, IntegerField`` and ``ForeignKey, ManyToManyField``.
-Wherein, taking into account the peculiarities of communication with the bot in the Telegram, to improve the convenience of filling out forms by users in the ``TelegaViewSet`` class, you can use the ``prechoice_fields_values`` dictionary, which forms a list frequently used values for certain form fields.
-This allows users to select the desired values from buttons rather than enter text or value manually.
+``TelegaViewSet`` is designed to interact with descendants of the ``TelegaModelForm`` class and allows you to use generate forms with different fields, such as ``CharField, IntegerField`` or ``ForeignKey, ManyToManyField``.
+Also, it is good idea to use the ``prechoice_fields_values`` dictionary in ``TelegaViewSet`` descendants for improving the convenience of filling out forms for users.
+It is possible to store a list of frequently used values of form fields in the ``prechoice_fields_values``.
+This allows users to select the desired values by clicking buttons rather than writing text manually.
 The template has an example of using this field:

 .. code:: python